MV-RNN: A Multi-View Recurrent Neural Network for Sequential Recommendation

+According to the support number of each item in the test set, we divide items into ten bins (e.g., $[1, 2]$, $[3, 4]$, $[5, 6]$).
+For example, bin $[1, 2]$ has the items that appear for 1 or 2 times.
+Numbers of items in each bin are listed in Table \ref{tablesub:subset_interval}.
+In order to alleviate the fluctuation of performance on each bin, performance is recorded on cumulative bins (e.g., $[1, 4]$) which are called intervals.

+When the bin number increases, performance becomes better, as seen from Tables \ref{tablesub:cold_start_taobao} and \ref{tablesub:cold_start_amazon}.
+That is because it is easier to predict frequent items.
+On Taobao, there is a strange phenomenon.
+Performance decreases first on a few bins in the front and then increases.
+As the decrement is not significant, we can still think the performance is growing.
+Then we mainly focus on the analysis of improvements.
+For better representation, improvements are illustrated by curves in Figure \ref{fig:cold_start_interval}.

-Specially, we focus on the two growth rate curves.
-For a global perspective, as the bin has larger proportion of cold start items (seeing from right side of figure to left side of figure), growth rate becomes larger and larger.
-This indicates that visual and textual information are indeed beneficial to relieve the cold start.
-Further, when cold start problem gets worse on bins with bigger proportion of cold start items, visual and textual information can much significantly relieve the problem.
+These growth curves do not always have the same change on two datasets.
+On Taobao, curves tend to be flat.
+On Amazon, as the bin has a larger proportion of cold start items (seeing from the right side of a figure to its left side), the improvement almost becomes larger.
+This indicates that multi-modal information is indeed beneficial to relieve cold start.
+In other words, when the cold start problem gets worse on small bins with a bigger proportion of cold start items, multi-modal information can significantly relieve this problem.